saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 + For the Tweets Query Service, you can use the `CASSANDRA_TWEETS_KEYSPACE` environment variable to specify the keyspace (details in the next section)

-+ Using the same stps create Build job for the Tweets Query Service.
-Job name could be `tweetsquery`, POM file `accs-dhcs-cassandra-tweets-api/pom.xml`
++ Using the same steps create Build job for the Tweets Query Service.
+Job name could be `tweetsquery`, POM file `accs-dhcs-cassandra-tweets-api/pom.xml`.
+Do not forget to add Post Build step and Artifact Archiver, Files to archive: **/target/*.zip

 + The build job will create `accs-dhcs-cassandra-tweets-api-dist.zip` in the target directory.